carbon-language/carbon-lang/lldb/docs/use/symbols.rst

 file, it will first look in any file mapped UUID directories for a quick match if the defaults are appropriately set.

-For example, if we take the sample UUID plist inforamtion from above, we can create a File Mapped UUID directory cache in **~/Library/SymbolCache/dsyms/uuids**.
+For example, if we take the sample UUID plist information from above, we can create a File Mapped UUID directory cache in **~/Library/SymbolCache/dsyms/uuids**.
 We can easily see how things are laid
 out: